-You would reasonably expect us to process your data in this way.
-Examples of this include emailing you with additional information about switching to renewable electricity or improving the energy efficiency and carbon footprint of your home after you have entered your details on our site in order to get a clean energy quote, or if you signed up with us on the recommendation of one of our partners, passing your details back to that partner so that they can continue to communicate with you about switching to clean energy; or
+- You would reasonably expect us to process your data in this way.
+Examples of this include emailing you with additional information about switching to renewable electricity or improving the energy efficiency and carbon footprint of your home after you have entered your details on our site in order to get an energy quote, or if you signed up with us on the recommendation of one of our partners, passing your details back to that partner so that they can continue to communicate with you about switching to clean energy; or

 - Your interests and our interests are aligned.
-For example, if you have entered your details on our site in order to get a clean energy quote, we judge that us communicating with you in order to help you complete your switch is in both of our interests.
+For example, if you have entered your details on our site in order to get an energy quote, we judge that us communicating with you in order to help you complete your switch is in both of our interests.
 Similarly, if you sign up with us through a partner, we may pass your details back to that partner to allow them to remove you from any follow-up communication aimed at people who haven’t yet responded to their communications about switching.
 This avoids you receiving unnecessary communications from them.

 You have the right to object to this processing.
 If you wish to do so please email us at firstname.lastname@example.org.
 Please bear in mind that if you object this may affect our ability to carry out tasks above for your benefit.

 Consent and legitimate interests

 Under the Privacy and Electronics Communications Regulations (PECR), you must have given consent for us to communicate with you by telephone or email even where we use legitimate interests as our lawful basis for processing your data.
 This is distinct from when we use consent as the lawful basis for processing your data (see below).
 When you provide us with your contact details during the process of generating a clean energy quote, you agree to us getting in touch using those details.